-Over the course of the next few weeks, we’ll be posting interviews so you can get to know memebers of The Toronto Consort.
-This inaugural post features John Pepper, who sings bass in the ensemble, an Artistic Associate, and acts as our organization’s internal historian.
+Over the course of the next few weeks, we’ll be posting interviews so you can get to know members of The Toronto Consort.
+This inaugural post features John Pepper, an Artistic Associate who sings bass in the ensemble.

 Hello!
 My name is John Pepper, and I am a bass vocalist.
 That means that I sing the most important line, and that I spend most of my time singing backup, although occasionally they let me step out and sing a tune.